-Mother Nature is sending humanity a message.
-Hurricanes, tsunamis, tropical storms, earthquakes, flooding, raging forest fires, are all part of this unprecedented dispatch.
-The world’s major cities, like New York, Tokyo, and Los Angeles, are significantly below sea level, years of concrete on top of concrete pushing these crowded houses down into the Earth.
+Hurricanes, tsunamis, tropical storms, earthquakes, volcanoes, flooding, and raging forest fires are all part of an unprecedented dispatch from Mother Nature.
+New York, Tokyo, and Los Angeles are significantly below sea level; years of concrete on top of concrete pushing them into the Earth.
 The oceans are rising.
-Although Wisconsin is not in danger of a tsunami, Wisconsin is exposed to flooding, tornadoes, and could face increasingly large power outages.
-Other potentially dangerous variables exist as well, some that we may not be able to take into account at the moment.
-With this being said, if elected Governor of Wisconsin, I propose that we make modest transformations to public libraries throughout the state, so that they can serve as “emergency checkpoints” for all citizens in the event of such emergencies.
+Wisconsin is exposed to flooding, tornadoes, and large power outages.
+Other potentially dangerous variables exist that we may not be able to take into account at the moment.
+I propose that we make modest transformations to public libraries throughout the state, so that they can serve as “emergency checkpoints” for all citizens in the event of such emergencies.

-Some libraries might not need to be transformed or even utilized in this capacity, while others would likely require some type of remodeling.
-In a time of need, the homogenous essence of libraries helps define a pre-designated location that can be easier to find and recognize.
-In the wake of climate change, and for the overall safety of all Wisconsinites, I advocate for having a certain degree of readiness, a certain degree of foresight when it comes to realizing the dangers before us.
-There are water towers amongst us.
-Imagine the time when those are actually tapped into.
-We will wish we had taken some such measures in the wake of a natural disaster or other scenario of significant impact.
-Imagining the need for such preparation is a bit overwhelming, but implementing a strategy for the health and safety of our communities, establishing these “emergency checkpoints” ahead of time, is yet another important symbol of the shared interests of all Wisconsinites, interests that actually bring us together:
+Some libraries may not need to be utilized in this capacity, others would likely require remodeling.
+In the wake of climate change and our overall safety, Wisconsin needs a degree of readiness to address the future.
+When water towers are actually tapped into, we will wish we had taken such measures.
+Imagining the need for such preparation is a bit overwhelming, but implementing a strategy for the health and safety of our communities, establishing these “emergency checkpoints” ahead of time, is symbolic of the shared interests of all Wisconsinites.